 Jewish Archives of Chattanooga (JAC)

 The mission of the Jewish Archives of Chattanooga (JAC) is to document, collect, preserve and protect the records of the Jewish experience in the Greater Chattanooga, Tennessee region.
+It is a committee of the Jewish Federation.

 The JAC acts as a repository and caretaker for archival material related to the Chattanooga regional Jewish community.
 It includes, but is not be limited to, records, documents, audio-visual material, and images and objects in original, digital or other duplicated formats.